 Though you won’t find an mSATA SSD at your local Best Buy, you can purchase one at any number of hardware e-tailers, including NewEgg, Amazon, Tiger Direct, My Digital Discount and Mwave.
 Intel, Crucial, ADATA and Mushkin are among the popular SSD vendors who make mSATA drives, with prices ranging from $55 for a 32GB model to well over $200 for a 240GB capacity.

-We recommend purchasing at least a 128GB size, which should cost between $100 and $150, depending on brand and speeds.
+We recommend purchasing at least a 128GB size, which should cost between $100 and $150, depending on brand and speeds (see our favorite SSDs here).
 If possible, choose a drive that’s rated for SATA III speeds.
 For this tutorial, we used a 240GB Intel 525 Series SSD ($299) and installed it in a ThinkPad T430 notebook.

 To install an mSATA drive and make it your boot drive, follow these instructions.

 - Install disk imaging software.
 We recommend Macrium Reflect Free, which we used for this tutorial.

 - Create a full backup of your system on an external drive.
 Using Macrium Reflect Free, you can simply select your hard drive under the Create a backup tab, click “Image this disk” and then choose a folder on the external drive for storing the image files.